Paintings

 “The heavens are indifferent, life is just a game of chance“, gouache on paper

-Matt, the Egyptian goddess of truth and justice, who continuously prevents the Universe from returning to chaos, take beings to morph into a chaotic form, that of Yama the Buddhist deity who presides over Hell, is balanced on a Lucky 8 Ball.
+Matt, the Egyptian goddess of truth and justice, who continuously prevents the Universe from returning to chaos, morphs into a chaotic form, that of Yama the Buddhist deity who presides over Hell, and is balanced on a Lucky 8 Ball.
 Either side, the Gaesatae, the Gallic warriors from the Alps who fought against the Romans, naked.
 Sisyphus is transformed into a sprite, a Fae being from British folklore.
 All characters are under the spell of the Red Sun.

 the heavens are indifferent, life is just a game of chance